 Hands down the best moment was riding on eight kilometres of Tasmanian national park beach.
 Letting my beautiful horse Moo give it all she’s got on sand as far as the eye could see was exhilarating.
 The best thing I have done in as long as I can remember!

-Why choose this type of travel, as in exploring a new country from the back of a horse?
+Why choose this type of travel, as in exploring new places from the back of a horse?

 Because the back of a horse is the best mode of transport!
 Experiencing a new place from this viewpoint is unbeatable.
 I think it also appeals to horse lovers because they are often also outdoorsy, adventurous people who like to experience new things.
 It was also a great way to meet people from different walks of life whilst experiencing all that gorgeous Tasmania has to offer (food and wine especially)!